Mature Masculine

 Active Shadow: The Extremist

-In the active direction, silence is drowned out by noise.
+In the active direction, noise drowns out silence.

 Signs of the Extremist shadow:

-• You fill every silence with talk, opinions, or mental chatter.
+• We fill every silence with talk, opinions, or mental chatter.

-• You use words to control, not just to communicate.
+• We use words to control, not communicate.

-• You can't stop the inner monologue long enough to hear anything else.
+• We can't stop the inner monologue long enough to hear anything else.

-• You mistake your own noise for truth.
+• We mistake our own noise for truth.

 The Extremist insists he has important things to say.
-Underneath is fear—of what he might hear in silence, or what could emerge if he stopped talking.
+Underneath lies fear—of what he might hear in silence, or what could emerge if he stopped talking.

 Passive Shadow: The Blind Follower